awsdocs/amazon-opensearch-service-developer-guide/doc_source/sizing-domains.md

 1. To start, we recommend a minimum of three instances to avoid potential Elasticsearch issues, such as the split brain issue\.
 If you have three [dedicated master nodes](es-managedomains-dedicatedmasternodes.md), we still recommend a minimum of two data nodes for replication\.

 1. If you have a 184 GB storage requirement and the recommended minimum number of three instances, you use the equation 184 / 3 = 61 GB to find the amount of storage that each instance needs\.
-In this example, you might select three `m3.medium.elasticsearch` instances for your cluster, each using a 90 GB EBS storage volume so that you have a safety net and some room for growth over time\.
-This configuration provides 3 vCPU cores and 12 GB of memory, so it's suited to lighter workloads\.
+In this example, you might select three `m4.large.elasticsearch` instances for your cluster, each using a 90 GB EBS storage volume so that you have a safety net and some room for growth over time\.
+This configuration provides 6 vCPU cores and 24 GB of memory, so it's suited to lighter workloads\.

    For a more substantial example, consider a 14 TB storage requirement and a heavy workload\.
 In this case, you might choose to begin testing with 2 \* 140 = 280 vCPU cores and 8 \* 140 = 1120 GB of memory\.
 These numbers work out to approximately 18 `i3.4xlarge.elasticsearch` instances\.
-If you don't need the fast, local storage or extra RAM, you could also test 18 `m4.4xlarge.elasticsearch` instances, each using a 900 GB EBS storage volume\.
+If you don't need the fast, local storage, you could also test 18 `r4.4xlarge.elasticsearch` instances, each using a 900 GB EBS storage volume\.

+   If your cluster includes hundreds of terabytes of data, see [Petabyte Scale for Amazon Elasticsearch Service](petabyte-scale.md)\.

 1. After configuring the cluster, you can [add your index](es-indexing.md), perform some representative client testing using a realistic dataset, and [monitor CloudWatch metrics](es-managedomains.md#es-managedomains-cloudwatchmetrics) to see how the cluster handles the workload\.